lasersonlab/phip-stat/README.md

 Other things to note
 --------------------

-If your CSV file is poluted with Windows-style line-endings, you can change that
+If your CSV file is polluted with Windows-style line-endings, you can change that
 with:

     tr '\r' '\n' < offending.csv > clean.csv